neil82307/Neil-and-Vraj-s-Falling-Object-Final-Project-/README.md

 ## Overview

-Falling-Object-Dodge is a fast-paced arcade game built with Python and Pygame.
+Falling-Object-Dodge is a fast-paced arcade game built with Python.
 You control a colored player block and must dodge falling blocks unless they match your color.
 Every 5 points, the falling speed increases.

 ---